When chronic stress threatens health

 - Muscle tension

-- Sleep disorders or unrefreshing sleep
+- Sleep disturbances or non-restorative sleep

-- Energy loss despite sufficient rest
+- Loss of energy despite sufficient rest

-- high susceptibility to infections
+- High susceptibility to infections

-- emotional overload
+- Emotional overload

 How is chronic stress diagnosed?